Shuffle/Shuffle-docs/handbook/company.md

 * Have a framework available to explain what we do

 **Todos**
-* Make the phishing workflow REALLY easy to use and implement with Office365
+* Make the phishing workflow REALLY easy to use and implement with Office365 and gmail
 * Have a search engine for our apps and documentation
 * Add a new workflow explorer view
 * Make shuffler.io workflows "event-driven"